Irish Times — Daily Irish newspaper, now the "newspaper of record" for Ireland.

 Sean O'Casey gives a vivid account of their arriving in a tenement street:

 rugby — "Football, which, as a game, is worth ten of cricket, is played in short flannel knickers with perfectly plain ends, bare legs, heavy hob-nailed half-boots of chrome leather, and a jersey.
 It necessitates a complete change before and after play, especially after, as a serious player, particularly of the Rugby game, is liable to have little of him visible, for mud, when the whistle blows 'time.'
 A very complete bath, with soap, is therefore indicated.
-Football in the Winter, and cricket in the Summer, are the only games treated seriously at good-class schools." –
+Football in the Winter, and cricket in the Summer, are the only games treated seriously at good-class schools." – The Boys' Outfitter, 1920.

 On this subject, Wikipedia as always is enlightening: